-- □ To enable the function, select the On radio button in the Operation frame. - $\Box$ Apply the settings temporarily.
+- Enable the Ring/Network Coupling function.
+Select the On radio button in the Operation frame. - $\Box$ Apply the settings temporarily.
 To do this, click the $\checkmark$ button. - Connect the main line to the Coupling port.
 In the Coupling port frame, the State field displays the status of the Coupling port.
 When the partner is already operating in the network, the IP address field in the Partner coupling port frame displays the IP address of the partner port.